Ashwani-88/Fe2_template/README.md

 ### SED shape: standard "agn.sed", a continuum similar to  [Mathews & Ferland (1987)](https://ui.adsabs.harvard.edu/abs/1987ApJ...323..456M/abstract/)
 ### The Fe II template is available for the microturbulence values 0,10, 20, 30, 50 and 100 km/s.

-## There are six directories consisting of Fe II templates for these different microturbulence values.
+## There are two directories; one consists of templates for only total Fe II emission while the other has templates for the outward and inward Fe II emission for different microturbulence values.
 They are named as follows.
 <img src='folder_syntax.png' alt="directory naming" style="height: 100px; width:150px;"/>